-About Professor Palmer
+About Professor Covey

 Greetings!
-My name is Kendyl Palmer, and I have been teaching at Cypress College since 2014.
+My name is Kendyl Covey, and I have been teaching at Cypress College since 2014.
 Prior to joining Cypress, I taught at Mt.
 San Jacinto College, Orange Coast College, and El Camino College.

 I received my BA from UCLA in English and Psychology, and moved to Brighton, England to earn my MA in Early Modern English Literature and Culture from the University of Sussex.